SrujanGowda7/veda-technology-internship/Task 29 – Random Forest Classifier/README.md

 Their training and testing performance was compared, different numbers of trees were experimented with, and feature importance was analyzed.

-This task provided practical understanding of **ensemble learning, model comparison, overfitting, and feature importance**.
+This task provided practical understanding of **ensemble learning, model comparison, overfitting, and feature importance.